proximax-storage/cpp-xpx-storage-user-app/README.md

 The `Open local folder` button below the left side tab can be used if you want to see files and folders inside your local drive folder.

 #### Drive Tabs (Left Side and Right Side Tabs)
-If you do not have any files within the local drive folder, then the drive will be empty.
-We can start adding files to local drive folder, and then the right tab of the drive will show which files are available in the local drive folder, but not inside the drive (marked as green, which mean we can perform an upload operation) and which files are not available in the local drive folder, but available inside the drive (marked as red, which mean we can perform a remove operation).
+If you do not have any files within the local drive folder, then the drive (left side tab) will be empty.
+We can start adding files to local drive folder, and then the right side tab of the drive will show which files are available in the local drive folder, but not inside the drive (marked as green, which mean we can perform an upload operation) and which files are not available in the local drive folder, but available inside the drive (marked as red, which mean we can perform a remove operation).

-The file differences between drive and local drive folder is what we call "diff".
-This is why we have `Calculate diff` button below the right tab side.
+These file differences between drive and local drive folder is what we call "diff", in which `Calculate diff` button below the right side tab of the drive is created to calculate these diff.
 But the diff will be automatically calculated if we just add or remove files on the local drive folder's root (root is the top/upper level of a folder).
 When we add or remove files inside sub-folder (folder inside other folder) of the local drive folder, this is where we need to use `Calculate diff` because the diff is not automatically calculated in this case.

 #### Upload and Remove Files and Folders
 For example, in this case:
 ![Upload_Remove](./images/6_upload_remove.png)

-The left side tab (the drive) already have file_2.txt uploaded earlier.
-And the right side tab (the diff between drive and local drive folder) shows that our file_1.txt has just been added to our local drive folder and not yet uploaded to the drive (green colour), and the file_2.txt has just been removed from our local drive folder and not yet been removed from the drive (red colour).
-To make the changes (to upload file_1.txt to the drive and remove file_2.txt from the drive), we can use `Apply changes`.
+The left side tab (the drive) already have `file_2.txt` uploaded earlier.
+And the right side tab (the diff between drive and local drive folder) shows that our `file_1.txt` has just been added to our local drive folder and not yet uploaded to the drive (green colour), and the `file_2.txt` has just been removed from our local drive folder and not yet been removed from the drive (red colour).
+To make the changes (to upload `file_1.txt` to the drive and remove `file_2.txt` from the drive), we can use `Apply changes`.

-And then the modification status will appear (with modification phases: registering, uploading, completing).<br>
+And then the modification status will appear (the modification phases are: registering, uploading, completing).<br>
 ![Modification_status](./images/7_modification_status.png)

 And after that, both the drive and local drive folder will have the same files (but not same folders because empty folder is not uploaded).<br>